castlez/TroubleSniper/README.md

 ### How to launch & Use
-Locate the executable file called "TroubleSniper.exe" in the main directory (TroubleSniper).
+Locate the executable file called "TroubleSniper.exe" in the main directory (currently this executable is in the "TroubleSniper\TroubleSniper\bin\Debug" directory).
 Upon launching the application, you will see a series of diagnostic mini-apps that can be launch simultaneously.
 These mini-apps each track a specific activity on your computer and report information about that activity to assist in finding causes of, and solutions to, the problem.